My app design workflow

 With a slice sheet document set up, I run an action that performs the following:

 This results in the 1× assets being placed in the Export folder and the 2× assets being placed in the Auto @2x folder.
 Hazel watches the Auto @2x folder for new files, adds @2x to their filename, then moves them to the Export folder.
+I have a similar setup for @3x renaming and moving as well.

 Matt has a very similar workflow to mine, which is no surprise given how often we chat about these things.
 He was working on an Android app and needed to adapt the workflow — Android uses subfolders (drawable-hdpi, drawable-xhdpi etc) for the different asset sizes, rather than file suffixes.
 Save For Web exports all images to a single folder, so we needed to find a way to automate the process for Android’s subfolders.